voidfemme/randomdialogue/README.md

 ## Installation

-1. Ensure you have Minecraft 1.21.4 and Fabric Loader installed
+1. Ensure you have Minecraft 1.21.7 and a Paper server installed
 2. Download the mod JAR file
 3. Place it in your server's `mods` folder
 4. Start the server to generate the config file